numalariamodeling/FE-2023-examples/README.md

               config.parameters.Serialization_Precision = "REDUCED"
           ```
     - Run the script and checkout your outputs when it finishes running.
         - Notice that we have `InsetChart.json` as it is the default for all sims (if you did not include other reporters) and a new `state-03650.dtk` file.
-This state file is the "burnin" file that saves all of the information needed about this simulation (such as population, immunity, etc) at the point in time we requested, in this case day 3650 (the last day of a 10 year sim). *Tip: the name of the state file should change with different burnin lengths*
+This state file is the "burnin" file that saves all of the information needed about this simulation (such as population, immunity, etc) at the point in time we requested, in this case day 3650 (the last day of a 10 year sim).
+            -️ ⚠️ *The name of the state file should change with different burnin lengths*
     - While waiting for your simulations to finish, we can adapt the `analyzer_w2.py` to better meet the needs of serialization.
 Copy this script and name it `analyzer_serialization.py`
         - Start by adding a section to the executable `if __name__ == "__main__":` section of the analyzer that defines the serialization duration and which step (burnin or pickup) you'd like to analyze, in this case the burnin.